 Suarez was born on Nov.
 15, 1967 in Havana, Cuba.
 He graduated from Forest Lake Academy in Orlando, Florida in 1985 and went on to earn a Respiratory Therapist degree from Kettering College in Kettering, Ohio; followed by a Bachelor’s in Theology from UNADECA in Costa Rica; and a Master’s of Divinity from Andrews University in Berrien Springs, Michigan.

 During and after high school, Suarez worked for Florida Hospital, serving in various capacities including as a courier and in food and other support services.
 Upon graduating from Kettering, he continued to serve Florida Hospital as a Respiratory Therapist.

 In 2002, Suarez joined the Iowa-Missouri Conference as a pastor, where he served the Mid-River and St. Louis Hispanic churches.
 In 2007, he accepted a call to the Central California Conference, where he was ordained, and he served there as a pastor until 2012 before serving in the Stewardship and Gift-Planning departments at the conference office.

-Longing to once again be in fulltime pastoral ministry, Suarez returned to the Iowa-Missouri Conference in 2016, where he served the Lee’s Summit and Kingsville churches in Missouri until his passing.
+Longing to be in fulltime pastoral ministry again, Suarez returned to the Iowa-Missouri Conference in 2016, where he served the Lee’s Summit and Kingsville churches in Missouri until his passing.

 Suarez is survived by his wife of nearly 20 years, Marilyn; five children, Daniel, Adrian, Yonathan, Daslyn and Kevin; parents, Gervasio and Ada; brother, Joel and his wife, Grace; as well as many other relatives and friends.